 IRS Direct Pay

 The IRS also offers Direct Pay, a similar web service.
-If you don't want to open an account as you must with EFTPS, you can use this one.
-The site doesn't retain your bank account or personal information so you'll have to reenter all this data each time you want to make a payment.
+The site does not retain your bank account or personal information so you will have to re-enter all this data each time you want to make a payment.
 If you schedule a payment for a date in the future, you can go back in and change or cancel it up to two business days before the date.